 Hello, I’m Gaia Vince.

-I am an award-winning science journalist, author, broadcaster and speaker.
+I am an award-winning science writer and author, Anthropocene researcher, global strategist, traveller, broadcaster, analyst and speaker.
 I am particularly interested in the interaction between human systems and Earth’s planetary systems, and I have travelled the world extensively to research it.

 I write books and articles, including for the BBC, The Guardian, New Scientist, Australian Geographic, Science.
-I make and present science documentaries for radio and television, and I give talks around the world.
-Previously, I have held senior editorial positions at the science journal Nature, Nature Climate Change, and New Scientist magazine.
+I make and present science documentaries for radio and television – I present BBC Inside Science – and I give talks around the world.
+Previously, I have held senior editorial positions at the science journals Nature, Nature Climate Change, and New Scientist magazine.
 You can see a selection of my recent work under ‘News‘ (I try to update it…).
+I have won awards for my work, most recently, the 2024 European Geosciences Union Angela Croome Award for excellence in Earth, space and planetary science journalism.

 This is a unique time in Earth’s history, in which climate change, globalisation, communications technology and increasing human population are changing our world – and us – as never before.
 I am documenting these changes, talking to ordinary people, scientists and heads of state as we enter into the Anthropocene.